1st The Queen's Dragoon Guards: History

 In June 2021 'C' Squadron, 1st The Queen's Dragoon Guards deployed to Mali with 2nd Battalion The Royal Anglian Regiment to form the Long Range Reconnaissance Group for Op Newcombe rotation 2 for 6 months.
-Op Newcombe was a peacekeeping operation in support of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
+Op Newcombe was a peacekeeping operation in support of the United Nations Multidimensional Integrated Stabilisation Mission in Mali (MINUSMA).
 Whilst deployed C squadron assisted in facilitating war crime investigations and also came under fire for the first time since combat operations in Afghanistan 2014 where the welsh cavalry were also at the time.
 A member of C squadron QDG earned a mention in dispatches while deployed for courageous actions in the face of the enemy.

-In December 2021, the regimental headquarters and 'A' squadron, 1st The Queen's Dragoon Guards, with support from a company from The Royal Irish Regiment, took over from 'C' squadron to start a further 6 months tour of Mali.
+In December 2021, the regimental headquarters and 'A' squadron, 1st The Queen's Dragoon Guards, with support from a company from the Royal Irish Regiment, took over from 'C' squadron to start a further 6 months tour of Mali.